Woolverine94/biniou/README.md

   * 🆕 **2024-06-28** : 🔥 ***Support for SPO-Diffusion-Models/SPO-SD-v1-5_4k-p_10ep*** 🔥 > Adding support for SD 1.5 model [SPO-Diffusion-Models/SPO-SD-v1-5_4k-p_10ep](https://hf.co/SPO-Diffusion-Models/SPO-SD-v1-5_4k-p_10ep) to Stable Diffusion-based modules.

   * 🆕 **2024-06-24** : 🔥 ***Support for KingNish/Better-SDXL-Lora*** 🔥 > Adding support for SDXL LoRA model [KingNish/Better-SDXL-Lora](https://hf.co/KingNish/Better-SDXL-Lora).
 This model that will enhance your SDXL outputs is particularly useful when used with low-steps (4-6 steps, eg : "Lightning" and "Flash" models).

-  * 🆕 **2024-06-22** : 🔥 ***Support for DeepSeek-Coder-V2-Lite-Instruct*** 🔥 > Adding support for model [bartowski/DeepSeek-Coder-V2-Lite-Instruct-GGUF](https://hf.co/bartowski/DeepSeek-Coder-V2-Lite-Instruct-GGUF) to Chatbot module.
-This model is a very helpful code assistant that can fastly produces clean usable code in a lot of languages.
-Requires 16GB RAM, but really worth the try !

 [List of archived updates](https://github.com/Woolverine94/biniou/wiki/Updates-archive)